 02 of 04

-Pasteurized cheese is defined as cheese produced with milk that has been heated to a temperature of 161° F for fifteen seconds or to 145° F for thirty minutes or more.
+Pasteurized cheese is defined as cheese produced with milk that has been heated to a temperature of 161 F for 15 seconds or to 145 F for 30 minutes or more.

-Standard pasteurization occurs between 158 and 162 degrees F, however, there are many different methods of pasteurization and the temperature and length of time the milk is heated can vary.
-One example of this is known as Low Temperature Long Hold (LTLH) pasteurization.
-The milk is heated up to 149 degrees F for up to 40 minutes.
-This method is often favored by cheesemakers because enzymes and bacteria thought to be crucial for cheesemaking survive this gentler pasteurization method.
+Standard pasteurization occurs between 158 and 162 F, however, there are many different methods of pasteurization and the temperature and length of time the milk is heated can vary.
+One example of this is known as Low-Temperature Long Hold (LTLH) pasteurization.
+The milk is heated up to 149 F for up to 40 minutes.
+This method is often favored by cheesemakers because enzymes and bacteria thought to be crucial for cheesemaking, survive in this gentler pasteurization method.

 Different from pasteurization is a process referred to as "cooking" cheese.
 During the cheesemaking process for some styles of cheese, the curds are "cooked" briefly at a temperature between 104 to 120 F. "Cooking" the curds is done to change the texture, making the resulting cheese firm but pliable and tender.
 The curds for some raw-milk cheeses are "cooked" (such as Fontina and many types of Swiss cheese) and there are also some pasteurized cheeses (like mozzarella) that have been cooked.